paulo-granthon/paulo-granthon/README.md

   <p align="left">
     <i>I was unwavering in my determination to unravel this magic and bring my own ideas to life, no
       matter the challenges I faced or the difficulties I encountered.
-Fuelled by curiosity and passion, I embarked on a journey of independent research and study, honing my skills and acquiring the necessary tools to make programming an integral part of my life.</i>
+Fuelled by curiosity and passion, I embarked on a journey of independent research and study, acquiring the necessary skills and tools to make programming an integral part of my life.</i>

   </p>